alexed1/LightningFlowComponents/flow_screen_components/lookupFSC/README.md

 This allows richer filtering.
 See 'Where Clause Usage' below

 Dependent Filtering

 You can stick two of these components on a screen and have the second component filter on the selection set in the first component.
 See example 2 below

+Multiple Dependent Filtering

+You can include multiple Parent/Child groupings on a single screen by identifying each Parent component with a unique ID and specifying the related Parent ID for each Child component.

 This component exposes the following attributes that can be set in Flow: